 Moreover, by teaming up together with and/or your physician physical therapist you can start to build abdominal muscles that are strong —essential to your own body’s center strength which helps support your back.

 Did you know that by simply losing even 5 to 10 pounds you can reduce back pain?
 It’s true.
 Carrying around extra weight translates to added stress to the low back that may exacerbate pain.

 In many instances, aggressive and early treatment of chronic back or neck pain can make a life-changing difference.
 But remember that knowledge is power: Be certain you comprehend your alternatives before deciding which route to take.

-The information herein on "Chronic Pain Center" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chronic Pain Center" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.